johandry/VeDeV/README.md

 Or, you may delete the packer cache or the vagrant environment with the options 'clean cache' and 'clean vagrant'.
 Or clean it all with 'clean all'.

-If you did not cleaned the box but clean the vagrant machine, you may initialize it again with:
+If you did not clean the box but cleaned the vagrant machine, you can initialize/re-create the vagrant machine  with:

     $ ./vedev init ubuntu-14.1